 Make Your First Appointment

-Depending on where you live in Germany, the set up of your first appointment may differ from city to city.
+Depending on where you live in Germany, the setting up of your first appointment may differ from city to city.
 In some cities such as Berlin, you can simply book an online appointment and bring your documents to the day of your meeting.

-After radio silence for a few weeks and some follow up calls demanding the status of my application, I finally received a response from my visa caseworker (Beamter) requesting a list of documents and finally kick start my German freelance visa process.
+After radio silence for a few weeks and some follow up calls demanding the status of my application, I finally received a response from my visa caseworker (Beamter) requesting a list of documents and finally kick start my German freelancer visa process.